localbtstudio-tech/python-system-monitor/README.md

 └── .gitignore
 ```

+The project currently uses a single Python file to keep the architecture simple.

-The project will become more modular as new versions are introduced.
+As new versions are introduced, the project will gradually become more modular.

 ---